asbjborg/asbjborg.github.io/_posts/2024-12-08-turn-to-stone-new-track-published-on-soundcloud.md

 The digital Medusa shows us not just the power of the gaze but the power of seeing beyond it.
 In the cracks between algorithms, where stone returns to flesh, we find true digital sovereignty.
 Each track in *Eternal Reflections* explores facets of this transformation.

-The question isn’t whether we have Medusa’s power—we all do.
+The question isn't whether we have Medusa's power—we all do.
 The question is how we use it.

 ### Future Myths